 Modifications of the worktable in the script editor do also change the original worktable; however this is only true for objects which are flagged "Base Worktable" only; if the object is flagged "Script" it is only saved together with the worktable linked to the script.
 You can move an object from script to base worktable level and vice versa by right clicking the object and selecting the option "Move to Base Worktable" or "Move to Script", respectively.
-Default, segments and nests are at base worktable level whereas Labware are at script level.
+Default, segments.at script level ("Moving Objects in between Worktables" [> 127])and nests are at base worktable level whereas Labware are at script level.